Edward Bridges, 1st Baron Bridges: Personal life

-Lord Bridges died at Winterfold Heath, Surrey, on 27 August 1969, aged 77.
+Bridges died at Winterfold Heath, Surrey, on 27 August 1969, aged 77.
 He was succeeded in the barony by his eldest son Thomas Edward Bridges, a diplomat who served as British Ambassador to Italy from 1983 to 1987.

 Honours

 In the 1939 New Year Honours, Bridges was appointed to the Order of the Bath as a Knight Commander (KCB) and in the 1944 New Year Honours was promoted within the same Order as a Knight Grand Cross (GCB).
 In the 1946 Birthday Honours, Sir Edward was appointed to the Royal Victorian Order as a Knight Grand Cross (GCVO).
 Sir Edward was made a Fellow of the Royal Society in 1952 (FRS).
 He was then sworn of the Privy Council in the 1953 Coronation Honours.
 In 1957, he was raised to the peerage as Baron Bridges, of Headley in the County of Surrey, and of St Nicholas at Wade in the County of Kent.
 Lord Bridges was appointed to the Order of the Garter as a Knight Companion (KG) in 1965.